310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 i am sorry.
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 … Huh?
 W-Why are you apologizing?
 I won’t call you a lying fraud, y’know?
 I mean, you were just raised to think of yourself as a God, right?

-Which means you're not the one to blame!
+Which means you aren’t the one to blame!
 {% endbubble %}

 {% bubble Kanata pastfrown %}
 ? no… i am apologizing for being Inexperienced as a god, and for growing weaker…